top of page

 10/2022

-Bringing animals back to the farm is a priority.
-Around fifteen horses live freely alongside the many deer, foxes, birds of prey and other members of the small community.
+Bringing animals back into the fields is a priority.
+About fifteen horses live freely alongside numerous deer, foxes, birds of prey, and other members of the small community.

 Horses roam freely through the Sol de los Pedroches olive grove